Tuugboat/FellowshipOfTheChing/Writing/Weekly/Weekly_2.md

 was 4.26 miles long, because we did actually run slightly less this week as a group.
 Thankfully, this is actually over-explained by the people who posted no runs this (very busy) week, so we actually had a net *increase* among the smaller group!

-Particular shout-out to Noah for taking over as ring-bearer, managed to grab the Frodo title with a whopping 12.3 miles.
+Particular shout-out to Noah for taking over as ring-bearer.
+He managed to grab the Frodo title with a whopping 12.3 miles.
 In addition to running the furthest, he also posted a new group-wide record for a one mile at 7:18 AND for 5k at 27:19.

-I brought up the time-investment of the Gamgee after running for 119 minutes.
+I managed to keep up the time-investment of the Gamgee after running for 119 minutes.

 Our fun graph of the week is the miles covered by day for the group.
 Turns out, we are accidentally coordinating with our rest days, as